ccswbs/UoGd7-Training/ens/ens_getting_started.md

 ![Update options for multiple pages](img/ug-ens_update_options.png)

-Place a check next to all the content you wish to change and then select the update option.
+In the content listing table, place a check next to all the content you wish to change and then select the update option.
+Next click the `Update` button.
 This is one way to unpublish multiple ENS posts at once.